MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

     }
 }
 ```

-The ndk filters uses your `gradle.properties` variable that you had set earlier.
+The `ndk` filter uses your `gradle.properties` variable that you set earlier.

-5. Include the following dependencies at the bottom of your `gradle.build(App)` file:
+5. At the bottom of your `gradle.build(App)` file, add the following dependencies:

 ```json
 dependencies {